computePods/mkdocs-computePods-plugin/Readme.md

 modified using [its original MIT license](https://github.com/byrnereese/mkdocs-plugin-template/blob/master/LICENSE).

-At the moment we simply use the `on_template_context` to override the `base_url` setting to match the base URL required by the ComputePods project.
+We use the `on_config` plugin hook to override the `extra.homepage` setting to match the base URL required by the ComputePods project.

+We also use the `on_env` plugin hook to add the extracopyright variable to the Jinja2 Environments globals.
+This allows us to add the additional Mkdocs plugins we use to maintain the ComputePods documentation.

 ## Installation